open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 This instrumentation can be configured to change the default behavior by using `SqlClientInstrumentationOptions`.

-### Capturing 'db.statement'
+### Capturing 'db.statement' - SetDbStatementForStoredProcedure and SetDbStatementForText

 The `SqlClientInstrumentationOptions` class exposes several properties that can be used to configure how the [`db.statement`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/database.md#call-level-attributes) attribute is captured upon execution of a query.

-#### .NET Core - SetDbStatementForStoredProcedure and SetDbStatementForText

-On .NET Core, two properties are available: `SetDbStatementForStoredProcedure` and `SetDbStatementForText`.
+Two properties are available: `SetDbStatementForStoredProcedure` and `SetDbStatementForText`.
 These properties control capturing of `CommandType.StoredProcedure` and `CommandType.Text` respectively.